-The chronic fatigue service (CFS) at St Helier and Sutton hospitals is the local multidisciplinary team (LMDT) and clinical network co-ordinating centre for people with chronic fatigue syndrome in southwest London and Surrey.
+The Chronic Fatigue Service (CFS) at St Helier and Sutton hospitals is the local multidisciplinary team (LMDT) and clinical network co-ordinating centre for people with chronic fatigue syndrome in southwest London and Surrey.

 The chronic fatigue service was opened in early 2005 under the leadership of Dr Amolak Bansal, consultant immunologist at St Helier Hospital.
 The service was part of the department of health chronic fatigue clinical network collaborative to introduce services for individuals with chronic fatigue syndrome where none existed.

 Management of symptoms will not necessarily take the symptoms away; however, there is evidence which supports a significant reduction in symptoms with improved quality of life through the implementation of lifestyle management strategies.
 We use a combined bio-psycho-social and cognitive behavioural therapy model in teaching patients to manage their symptoms.

-Our section on this website is designed for patients being seen in the service to enable them to access information sheets and other resources mentioned in our clinics and groups programmes.
+This secton is designed for patients being seen in the service to enable them to access information sheets and other resources mentioned in our clinics and groups programmes.